rodri2d2/RequestBuilder/README.md

 - [ ] **APIMode configuration**: Implement the ability to use a configuration file for APIMode.
 - [ ] **Performance Optimisation**: Investigate and improve the performance of the framework.
 - [ ] **Documentation and Samples**: Improve documentation and add more examples of use.
+- [ ] **Research for APIPAth optimisation**: Try to find a better way to force developers to register their path before use.